graalvm/graalvm-demos/native-list-dir/README.md

 $GRAALVM_HOME/bin/native-image ListDir
 ```

-The `native-image` utility is a part of GraalVM.
-It is used to compile applications ahead-of-time for faster starup and lower general overhead at runtime.
+The `native-image` compiles an application ahead-of-time for faster startup and lower general overhead at runtime.
 After executing the `native-image` command, check the directory, it should have produced an executable file `listdir`.

 ## Running the application

 To run the application, you need to execute the `ListDir` class.
 You can run it as a normal Java application using `java`.
 Or, since we have a native image prepared, you can run that directly.
 The `run.sh` file, executes both, and times them with the `time` utility.
 ```
 time java ListDir $1
 time ./listDir $1